ulises-c/OnShape-DocuReader/docs/LLM_SPEC.md

 ### Overview

-The "Recently Updated Documents" table uses a fixed layout for predictable column sizing.
+The "Recently Updated Documents" table is rendered without scrollbars in the main view.
 The layout supports:

 - 4 columns: Name, Date Modified, Modified By, Location
 - 5 columns: (Select checkbox), Name, Date Modified, Modified By, Location